 - aspartame, which is found in sweeteners such as NutraSweet and Equal

 Other foods sometimes considered to trigger migraine attacks include:

 - apple skins

 Your teen should also track any supplements and medications that they take.
-These often contain inactive ingredients that can trigger migraines.
+These may contain inactive ingredients that can trigger migraine.